CleverCloud/kawa/README.md

 ```

-This can be measured with `Htx::leftmost_ref` which returns the start of the leftmost `Store::Slice`,
+This can be measured with `Kawa::leftmost_ref` which returns the start of the leftmost `Store::Slice`,
-indicating that everything before that point in the `HtxBuffer` is unused.
+indicating that everything before that point in the `Buffer` is unused.
 Here it would return 115.
-`HtxBuffer::consume` will be called with this value.
-In case the `HtxBuffer` considers that it should
+`Buffer::consume` will be called with this value.
+In case the `Buffer` considers that it should
-shift its data to free this space (`HtxBuffer::should_shift`), `HtxBuffer::shift` is called memmoving
+shift its data to free this space (`Buffer::should_shift`), `Buffer::shift` is called memmoving
 the data back to the start of the buffer.
 The buffer would look like:

 ```txt